s-j/hpstr-jekyll-theme/_posts/2016-01-31-ten-things-i-wish-i-knew-before-starting-on-a-phd.md

 1. **Taking a PhD is not the same as being a student**

-   Getting a PhD is not about learning, as about finding things out on your own.
+   Getting a PhD is not about learning as about finding things out on your own.
 So it does not really help to take any courses, even the mandatory ones (apart from just getting them off your requirements list).
 There are also no curriculum and no final exam.
 And most importantly every minute counts, so spend it by doing actual research.

-2. **Prepare to fail a lot and even fail completely**
+2. **Prepare to fail a lot and even to fail completely**

    Good conferences have acceptance rates below 20%, which means that your paper is very likely to be rejected.
 Perhaps with a harsh criticism from an arrogant reviewer who thinks he is clever and funny.
 But hey, that is his job and a paper does not define you as a person anyway.
 So be thankful, use the feedback for improvement, resubmit, learn from it and move on.